sddevelopment-be/penguin-pragmatic-patterns/content/practices/breaking-conditions.md

 author = "Stijn Dejongh"
-problem="You tend to push too hard in order to reach a goal, or invest more than you are able to support." description = "Put a hard limit on how much you are willing to invest into a certain endeavour." categories = [
+problem="You tend to push too hard in order to reach a goal, or invest more than you are able to support." description = "Put a hard limit on how much you are willing to invest into a certain endeavour." summary= """
+Setting stopping conditions helps maintain a healthy balance between effort and outcome, preventing overextension and resource depletion.
+This technique promotes sustainability, realistic goal-setting, and adaptability, especially when initial objectives need to be revised.
+While it has significant positive impacts on agility, maintainability, and reachability, it is crucial to apply it thoughtfully to avoid being overly cautious and missing out on valuable opportunities.
+"""
+categories = [
     "productivity",
 ]